d1azdn/lechart/README.md

-# 📖 go4ever <a name="about-project"></a>
+# 📖 leChart <a name="about-project"></a>
-**leChart** is an application developed using C++ as part of a university assignment.
-This project was designed to demonstrate core programming skills and knowledge acquired throughout the course.
+**leChart** is a simple application developed using Python, integrated with the Streamlit package to display and analyze CSV file data, specifically related to DDOS Attack.
+The application also uses pyecharts to generate visually appealing charts, making the data more engaging and easier to understand.

+- **This project is part of a university assignment.**

 ## ⚙️ Production (done)<a name="production"></a>
-This project progressed over the **course of one weeks** before its public release, following several key stages: starts with finding the core idea, implementing it using C++, and refining the functionality to meet the project requirements.
+This project progressed over the **course of one weeks** before its public release, following several key stages: starts with finding the core idea, implementing it using Python language, and refining the functionality to meet the project requirements.

 ### Tech Stack <a name="tech-stack"></a>
-- Basic C++ knowledge
+- Basic Python knowledge.
+- Streamlit packages.
-- NaN
+- Pyecharts packages.

 ### Key Features <a name="key-features"></a>
-- **Minimalist Design**: Utilizes basic C++ syntaxes.
-- **NaN**:NaN
+- **CSV Data Visualization**: Displays cybercrime-related data from CSV files.
+- **Interactive Web Interface**: Built with Streamlit, user-friendly interface for exploring the data.
+- **Dynamic Chart**: Utilizes Pyecharts to create visually engaging charts that make complex data easier to understand.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>
 Sadly, this project is **not available** on any website.
+But you can make it live using **Streamlit live website**, or create local copy on your own.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>